Reviewing your vehicle replacement strategy can help reduce overall fleet running costs

 There’s many reasons why you should consider a more flexible vehicle replacement cycle, focusing on the best performing but least costly makes and models for your operations.

 Here are some of the top things to consider, when it comes to pinpointing the best vehicle replacement policy for your fleet:

 Working out the most effective replacement cycles for your vehicles isn’t always easy.
 It could be that mileages vary greatly across different parts of your operation.
-The key is to interrogate your data, considering each need separately to assess whether a change in replacement cycles could lead to long-term savings.
+The key is to interrogate your data, considering each need separately and to assess whether a change in replacement cycle could lead to longer-term savings.

-Frequently, you may find there are short-term financial incentives that are very attractive and actually make sound economic sense.
-For example, manufacturers sometimes offer aggressive incentives for specific models or subsidise leases that have a lower monthly cost.
-If you are in a position to take advantage of these savings, it might work well for your operation.
+Frequently, you may find that there are short-term financial incentives proving very attractive that actually make sound economic sense.
+For example, manufacturers sometimes offer aggressive incentives for specific models or subsidise leases through a lower monthly cost.
+If you’re in a position to take advantage of these savings, it could work well for your operation.